amarococo/sadm/docs/source/overview.rst

 It is the main data source for DHCP, DNS, monitoring and other stuff.

+.. _mdb_pxe:

-When a machine boots, an IPXE script will lookup the machine info from the MDB (to get the hostname and the nearest NFS root).
-If it is not present, it will ask for information on stdin and register the machine in the MDB.
+When a machine boots, an IPXE script will lookup the machine info from the MDB to get the hostname and the nearest NFS root.
+If it is not present, it will ask for information interactively and register the machine in the MDB.

 .. _udb_overview: